MicrosoftDocs/learn/learn-pr/azure/design-your-site-recovery-solution-in-azure/includes/4-build-resilient-application-services.md

 High availability clustering helps you ensure your workloads remain available and running with minimal downtime.
 High availability clustering comes in different forms.
 You can achieve high availability clustering through active-active architectures, or through active-passive architectures.

-An active-active architecture lets you distribute and load balance demand between multiple nodes – such as two identical Azure virtual machines.
+An active-active architecture lets you distribute and load balance demand between multiple nodes, such as two identical Azure virtual machines.
 You can have these Azure virtual machines running together and sharing the demand.
 You can also distribute demand to these nodes based on different routing methods.

 ![Active-active example](../media/4-active-active-cluster.png)